DON’T MISS OUT ON

 Education prevents exploitation, fosters self-responsibility and thus forms the basis for economic and social progress.
 Especially in the world’s crisis regions, education is not a given.
 Factors such as war, child labor, early childhood marriages, excessive school fees and inadequate school infrastructure prevent children from attending school.
-According to United Nations studies, 258 million children worldwide were not going to school at the end of 2019 (World Education Report, UNESCO, 2020).
+According to United Nations studies, 244 million children worldwide were not going to school in 2021 (Global Education Monitoring Report, UNESCO, 2022).

 But even where access to education is possible, serious challenges remain.
 According to the UNESCO World Education Report (2020), approximately 58% of pupils worldwide do not achieve the minimum level of proficiency in languages and mathematics despite attending school.
 As a result of this inadequate basic education, 750 million adults worldwide can neither read nor write – two thirds of them are women and 102 million are young people between 15 and 24 years of age (UNESCO Commission press release, 6 September 2018).
 It is therefore particularly important to optimize the quality of existing educational facilities rather than to simply provide access to them.